 As you’ve probably noticed, there are many different ways on how to mine cryptocurrency.
 These are simply the main methods - if you’d like, you could even forget about mining and jump into Bitcoin faucets - but that’s a whole different story for a whole different day.
 But it's an option!

 One thing that you should not only remember, but also do right away is to create a cryptocurrency wallet.
 Decide on the type of cryptocurrency that you want to mine and simply look up the wallet options for that currency.
-I strongly recommended Ledger Nano S, Coinbase and Trezor, they're truly some of the most reliable hardware wallets on the market.
+I strongly recommended Ledger Nano X and Trezor, they're truly some of the most reliable hardware wallets on the market.

 You’ll have no problems finding one for coins like Bitcoin, Ethereum or Litecoin, but if you want to mine the less-known currencies, then you might need to search for a bit until you find a reputable wallet.

 Getting a secure and reputable wallet (or utilizing an exchange wallet, such as that of Kraken or Binance) is the most important task when you’re starting with cryptocurrency mining.
 Imagine if you’d be mining for a year and all of your savings would be stolen only because you didn’t pay enough attention while choosing the wallet and picked a fishy one that got hacked into.